aaallami/Obli-FW/README.md

 This code is designed based on Oblivious IPtable paper for Secure Firewall implemntation.

-The code implements three protocols and only meant for simulation to benchmark the accurate time and communication cost.
+The code implements three protocols and only meant for simulation to benchmark the overhead time and communication cost.
 # System overivew

 <img src="images/obliviousfirewalls.png" alt="Example Image" width="400" />